stillwater-sc/universal/README.md

 > sudo snap install cmake --classic
 ```

-The Universal Library is a pure C++ template library without any further dependencies, even for the regression test suites,
+The Universal Library is a pure C++ template library without any further dependencies,
-to enable hassle-free installation and use.
+even for the regression test suites, to enable hassle-free installation and use.

 Clone the GitHub repo, and you are ready to build the different components of the Universal library.
 The library contains tools for using integers, decimals, fixed-points, floats, posits, valids, and logarithmic
 number systems.
 It includes educational programs that showcase simple use cases to familiarize yourself with
 different number systems and application examples to highlight the use of other number systems to gain performance
 or numerical accuracy.
-Finally, each number system offers its verification suite.
+Finally, each number system offers its own verification suite.

 The easiest way to become familiar with all the options in the build process is to fire up the CMake GUI (or ccmake if you are on a headless server).
 The CMake output will summarize which options have been set.
 The output will look something like this: